-We are part of the Department of Cognitive Sciences and the Center for the Neurobiology of Learning and Memory.
+We are part of the Department of Cognitive Sciences, the Center for the Neurobiology of Learning and Memory, and the Center for Theoretical Behavioral Sciences.
+We also collaborate with the UCI Conte Center on Unpredictable Early-Life Experience.

 Our research asks the question: Why do humans make the choices that we do?
 We are particularly interested in the roles that various kinds of memories – long-term, episodic and semantic memories – serve in allowing people to plan for the future and make sense of the present, and how the use of memory in decision-making shapes what we remember, and when these memories come to mind.
-Ongoing projects investigate the use of memory in decisions for reward, perceptual inference, addiction, and intertemporal choice, using computational model-driven analysis of behavior and brain activity.
+Ongoing projects investigate the use of memory in decisions for reward, perceptual inference, substance use, and planning, using computational model-driven analysis of behavior and brain activity.

-We are located in Social Science Lab of UCI.
+We are located in the Social Science Lab building at UCI.

 Aaron Bornstein, Ph.D.